wejlab/jlabwiki/docs/code_review/lab_meeting_code_review.md

 # Lab Meeting Code Review

-This abbreviated code review will not require outside preparation on the reviewers’ side.
-A single presenter will present their science (or helpful topic) and their code in each lab meeting.
-Due to the shortened nature of the review, the presenter/developer may ask for specific feedback (see suggested reviewer feedback above) for the reviewers to focus their comments on.
-The code presented in the meeting often aligns with the previously discussed science; however, this need not always be the case.
-Like all lab meeting topics, presenters should choose to present code in which feedback will most benefit the presenter.
+## An Abbreviated Code Reviews

+Abbreviated code reviews conducted during lab meetings are designed to be lightweight and require no advance preparation from reviewers.

+### Format

+- One presenter per lab meeting will share either:
+  - Their scientific work, or
+  - A helpful topic, along with relevant code.
+- The presenter leads the session, walking through their code and explaining its context.

+### Purpose

+- These sessions are meant to provide focused, constructive feedback.
+- Given the limited time, presenters are encouraged to **request specific feedback areas** (see [Suggested Reviewer Feedback](#) for examples).

+### Guidelines for Presenters

+- Code shared often relates to previously discussed scientific topics, but is not a requirement.
+- Choose code where feedback will be most beneficial to your work.

 ## Structure
 - 10-10:30: Intros/Ice Breaker